ministryofjustice/gov_uk_date_fields/README.md

       the text "For example, 31 3 1980" will be used.

     - **id**: The id to be given to the fieldset.
 If absent, no id will be assigned to the fieldset.
-This setting also affects the id of the hint element: if specified, then the hint element will have the fieldset id appended by '-hint', otherwise it will have the attribute name appeneded by '-hint'.
+This setting also affects the id of the hint element: if specified, then the hint element will have the fieldset id appended by '-hint', otherwise it will have the attribute name appended by '-hint'.
 The hint-id is referred to by the aria-described-by attribute on the input element.

     - **error_messages**: Error messages to be attached to the field, if not the string in the errors collection of the object.